rahulasher110/testCases_using_bloc/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## unit testing using bloc_test

+1. there should be only main function inside each test file.
+2. main function is responsible to execute all the test cases.
+3. to organize our test cases better we organize our test cases using groups.